rancher/rancher-docs/docs/reference-guides/cluster-configuration/downstream-cluster-configuration/machine-configuration/google-gce.md

 ### Labels

-A comma seperated list of custom labels to be attached to all VMs within a given machine pool.
+A comma separated list of custom labels to be attached to all VMs within a given machine pool.
 Unlike Tags, Labels do not influence networking behavior and only serve to organize cloud resources.

 ## Advanced Options